 Court rules in favor of woman seeking opioid meds in jail

-BOSTON (AP) — A federal appeals court has affirmed a judge's order requiring a Maine jail to provide medication to an inmate to keep her opioid addiction in remission.
+PORTLAND, Maine (AP) — A federal appeals court has affirmed a judge's order requiring a Maine jail to provide medication to a woman to keep her opioid addiction in remission.